Bridging the Gap in the Small Business Workplace: Managing a Multi-Generational Workforce

 OFFER REMOTE WORK OPTIONS

-For roles that allow it, provide the option to work remotely.
-Ensure employees have the tools and resources they need to succeed, such as:
+For roles that allow it, provide the option to work remotely and give the team members the tools and resources they need to thrive remotely, such as:

 Access to cloud-based collaboration tools (e.g., Google Workspace, Slack).